Burton Hometown Hero Splitboard Review: Teton-Tested Guide

 The Burton Family Tree Hometown Hero Splitboard fires on all sides while wrapping you up in all those good warm feelings when you need them.
-Just like a good family.
-Tree.
+After 21 years of touring in avalanche terrain and 15 seasons testing gear in Jackson Hole, our team has found this board delivers the dialed-right-out-of-the-box performance you’ve come to expect from the industry leader.

 Burton Hometown Hero Profile